raphaeldebot/portfolio/README.md

 - **React Application**: Set up with Create React App as a foundation for further development.
 - **Components Folder**: Where individual React components will be organized as the project grows.
 - **Styled Components**: Basic styles and structure using Styled Components for modern and modular CSS management.
-- **ESLint and Prettier Configuration**: Ensuring code quality and consistency.
+- **Biome Configuration**: Ensuring code quality and consistency.
+(Replaces previous use of ESLint and Prettier)

 ## Goals